-Data Integration is a stable, efficient, and scalable data synchronization service provided by Alibaba Cloud.
+Data Integration is a stable, efficient, and scalable data synchronization service.
 It is designed to migrate and synchronize data between a wide range of heterogeneous data stores fast and stably in complex network environments.

 Batch data synchronization

 - Codeless user interface (UI): Data Integration provides step-by-step instructions to help you configure a sync node.
 This mode is easy to use but provides only limited features.
 For more information, see Create a sync node by using the codeless UI.

 - Code editor: You can write a JSON script to create a sync node.
 This mode supports advanced features to facilitate flexible configuration.
 It is suitable for experienced users and increases the cost of learning.
 For more information, see Create a sync node by using the code editor.

 - The code that is generated for a sync node on the codeless UI can be converted to a script.
 This conversion is irreversible.
 After the conversion is completed, you cannot switch back to the codeless UI mode.

 - Before you write code, you must configure a connection and create the destination table.

 - Classic network: a network that is deployed by Alibaba Cloud, which is shared with other tenants.
 This network is easy to use.

 - VPC: a network that is created on Alibaba Cloud, which can be used by only one Alibaba

 Cloud account.
 You have full control over your VPC, including customizing the IP address